Adwaith-Rajesh/loafang/docs/exist_codes.md

 - 611 -> Methods is not implemented
 - 612 -> Execution bock with pe property key cannot have an after key
 - 613 -> Two queries in a block cannot have the same aliases
+- 614 -> Methods Class faced an error